-New York racing regulators July 31 adopted a series of new rules, including more restrictive prohibitions on betting by racetrack mutuel tellers and final action on a provision to combat "milkshaking" of horses.
+New York racing regulators July 31 adopted a series of new rules, including more restrictive prohibitions on betting by racetrack mutuel tellers and final action on a provision to combat "milkshaking

 "The board instituted a number of rules today that were designed (to) ensure that public trust within the industry continues to grow,'' New York State Racing and Wagering Board chairman Daniel Hogan said.